-- 21. receive regular quarterly reports from the Corporation's internal auditor on the scope and material results of its internal audit activities commencing in 2007, based on the Internal Audit Charter; - 22. review and discuss the Company's Code of Business Conduct and Ethics and fraud policy and the actions taken to monitor and enforce compliance with the Code and policy; - 23. establish procedures for: - i) the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters; - ii) the confidential, anonymous submission of concerns regarding questionable accounting, internal control and auditing matters; and - iii) compliance with applicable foreign corrupt practices legislation, guidelines and practices.
+- 21. receive regular quarterly reports from the Corporation's internal auditor on the scope and material results of its internal audit activities, based on the Internal Audit Charter; - 22. review and discuss the Corporation's Code of Business Conduct and Ethics and fraud policy and the actions taken to monitor and enforce compliance with the Corporation's Code of Business Conduct and Ethics and fraud policy; - 23. establish procedures for: - i) the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters; - ii) the confidential, anonymous submission of concerns regarding questionable accounting, internal control and auditing matters; and - iii) compliance with applicable foreign corrupt practices legislation, guidelines and practices.